alexji/alexji.github.io/research_interests.md

 As a result, they were probably unusually massive, which should be reflected in the nucleosynthetic yields of elements created when these stars explode.
 The ashes of these stars are preserved in old ("metal-poor") stars.

 The _very_ most iron-poor stars are very likely to be true second-generation stars.
-There are only ~7 of these stars known, and I've helped chase down and study the origin of two of them ([Star 1](https://arxiv.org/abs/1507.01973), [Star 2](https://arxiv.org/abs/1810.01228)).
+There are only ~7 of these stars known.
+I've helped chase down and study the origin of two of them ([Star 1](https://arxiv.org/abs/1507.01973), [Star 2](https://arxiv.org/abs/1810.01228)).

 On the theoretical side, I have studied whether unique abundance signatures of the first stars can be preserved in typical early star forming environments ([paper](https://arxiv.org/abs/1508.06137), [some related code](https://github.com/alexji/SN_model)).
 <!--[//]: # (In short, they’re preserved only by the oldest stars, as the signatures tend to get wiped out after even a single additional generation of star formation.
 Even the oldest stars are complicated, tracing the combined signatures from several stars and requiring knowledge of the star formation environment to extract quantitative conclusions.)-->
 I have looked at the critical metallicity for the transition from the top-heavy Population III IMF to today’s bottom-heavy IMF. ([paper](https://arxiv.org/abs/1307.2239), [code](https://github.com/alexji/dust))
 <!--[//]: # (We proposed an observational criterion to assess the role of dust thermal cooling in creating the first low-mass stars. )-->
 As part of the [Caterpillar project](http://www.caterpillarproject.org), I have investigated how to use metal-poor stars to understand chemical abundances ([paper](https://arxiv.org/abs/1801.05044)) and tracing them to the present day ([paper 1](https://arxiv.org/abs/1611.00759); [paper 2](https://arxiv.org/abs/1712.03967)).

-### Relics of the first galaxies
-Much of my research focuses on observing and interpreting the chemical content of stars in surviving relics of the first galaxies, the so-called "ultra-faint" dwarf galaxies.
-I think that ultra-faint dwarf galaxies are the most fascinating type of object in the universe.
-They have only a few thousand stars (fewer stars than many individual star clusters!), and yet they sit in dark matter halos and show evidence for extended star formation.
-But not too extended: all their stars formed in just the first 1-2 billion years of the universe's history.
-As a result, each ultra-faint dwarf galaxy is a repository of ancient stars with a common formation history, and there's dozens of these little galaxies surrounding our Milky Way.

-I like to think of each ultra-faint dwarf galaxy as a small experiment: the universe took lots of little galaxies, let them form stars for a short time, then turned them off and left them lying around for us to study.
-We're still in the early stages of this process, only having looked at 15 of the dozens of ultra-faint dwarf galaxies.
-So far, I have studied five of these galaxies: [Reticulum II](https://www.nature.com/articles/nature17425), [Tucana II](https://arxiv.org/abs/1609.02915), [Bootes II](https://arxiv.org/abs/1510.07632), and [Grus I and Triangulum II](https://arxiv.org/abs/1809.02182).
-Stay tuned for many more coming soon!

 ## Origin of the heaviest elements
 The heaviest elements in the periodic table cannot be created through nuclear fusion.
 Instead, they are synthesized through neutron-capture processes, a "slow" and a "rapid" process.